tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 ---

-# Pornhub and amateur exploitation
+# The algorithm and the amateur exploitation

 Pornhub mix a dynamic of a pseudo-social network, where independent content producer meets buyers.
 People connects attracted by social and sexual dynamics, but in the homepage you'll but their attention get split in three chunks: Pornography dying industry (37%), Algoritmic experiment (25%), Verified models (37%).